woziwrt/HA-Loxone-bridge/examples/rb5009-humidifier/README.md

 ## Overview

 - Home Assistant runs in a container, reachable as `http://homeassistant:8123`.
-- The HAñLoxone bridge runs in a separate container and mounts `main.py` from the host.
+- The HA Loxone bridge runs in a separate container and mounts `main.py` from the host.
 - `main.py` reads humidifier state from Home Assistant and can push data or commands to Loxone via virtual inputs/outputs.

 ## Example main.py